Culture of Ethiopia: Clothing

 In some central and northern areas, women's traditional clothes are often made from cloth called shemma.
-It is basically cotton cloth, about 90 cm wide, woven in long strips which are then sewn together.
+It is basically cotton cloth about 90 cm wide, woven in long strips which are then sewn together.
 Sometimes shiny threads are woven into the fabric for an elegant effect.
 It takes about two to three weeks to make enough cloth for one dress.
 The bottom of the garment or shirt may be ornamented with patterns.

 Men wear pants and a knee-length shirt with a white collar, and perhaps a sweater.
 They also frequently wear knee-high socks, while women might not wear socks at all.
 Men as well as women wear shawls, the netela.
 The shawls are worn in a different style for different occasions.
 When going to church, women cover their hair with them and pull the upper ends of the shawl about their shoulders reproducing a cross (meskelya), with the shiny threads appearing at the edge.
 During funerals, the shawl is worn so the shiny threads appear at the bottom (madegdeg).
 Women's dresses are called habesha kemis, and are often made from the shemma cloth.
 The dresses are usually white with some color above the lower hem.
 Bracelets and necklaces of silver or gold are worn on arms and feet to complete the look.
 A variety of designer dinner dresses combining traditional fabric with modern style are now worn by some ladies in the cities.

-These traditional clothes are still worn on a day-to-day-basis in the countryside.
-In cities and towns, western clothes are popular.
-However, on special occasions such as New Year (Enkutatash), Christmas (Genna) or weddings, some wear traditional clothes.

-Often, a woman will cover her head with a shash, a cloth that is tied at the neck.
-Shama and kuta, gauze-like white fabrics, are often used.
-This is common among both Muslim and Christian women.
-Elderly women will wear a sash on a day-to-day basis, while other women only wear a sash also called a netela while attending church.